lwjglgamedev/zvk/bookcontents/chapter-05/chapter-05.md

 ## Command Buffers

 When we talked about queues we already mentioned that in Vulkan, work is submitted by recording commands (stored in a command buffer), and submitting them to a queue.
 It is time now to implement the support for these elements.
-Command buffers new to be instantiated through a command pool.
+Command buffers need to be instantiated through a command pool.
 Therefore, let's encapsulate Command pool creation in a struct named `VkCmdPool`.
-It's definition is quite simple (its defined in the file `srv/eng/vkVkCmd.zig` remember to include it in the `mod.zig` file: `pub const cmd = @import("vkCmd.zig");`):
+Its definition is quite simple (it's defined in the file `src/eng/vkVkCmd.zig` remember to include it in the `mod.zig` file: `pub const cmd = @import("vkCmd.zig");`):

 ```zig
 const std = @import("std");